-Performance reviews are used to monitor employee growth and satisfaction as well as to express company needs and objectives for the upcoming year.
-The purpose of a performance review is to provide an opportunity to develop through professional activities, open a regular and meaningful conversation between the company and its employees, and to identify documented performance plans.
-This company uses a human resources platform so that employees and managers can keep track of company goals.
-To view information regarding future or past performance reviews, check the human resources platform.
+Performance evaluations or performance reviews are used to monitor employee growth and satisfaction as well as to express company needs and objectives for the upcoming year.
+The purpose of a performance review is to provide an opportunity for employees to develop through professional activities, open a regular and meaningful conversation between the company and its employees, and identify documented performance plans.

 ‘Exceptional’ employees perform additional duties, set positive examples for others, and regularly exceed company targets.
 If an employee demonstrates the exceptional standard by: